seoninja13/react-win-dir/docs/architecture/index.md

 ## Key Architectural Decisions

 1. **Next.js App Router**: We exclusively use Next.js App Router for routing and server-side rendering.
 As of May 13, 2025, we have standardized on the App Router approach for all pages, moving away from the mixed routing approach that previously used both the Pages Router and App Router.
+2. **Consolidated Project Structure**: As of May 15, 2025, we have consolidated all content into the `Relume-root` directory, removing duplicate directories and files outside of `Relume-root`.
+This creates a cleaner, more maintainable codebase and reduces confusion about which files to edit.
-2. **Tailwind CSS**: We use Tailwind CSS for styling.
+3. **Tailwind CSS**: We use Tailwind CSS for styling.
-3. **Relume UI**: We use Relume UI components for UI elements.
+4. **Relume UI**: We use Relume UI components for UI elements.
-4. **Unsplash API**: We use Unsplash API for images.
+5. **Unsplash API**: We use Unsplash API for images.
-5. **Netlify**: We use Netlify for deployment and hosting.
+6. **Netlify**: We use Netlify for deployment and hosting.
-6. **Supabase**: We use Supabase for all data storage and management.
+7. **Supabase**: We use Supabase for all data storage and management.

 ## Related Documentation

 - [Features Documentation](../features/index.md)
 - [Integrations Documentation](../integrations/index.md)

-Last Updated: May 13, 2025 (Updated to reflect App Router standardization)
+Last Updated: May 15, 2025 (Added Project Structure documentation)